rk-squared/rk-squared/README.md

 ## To Do

-1. React error boundaries
-   - And optionally a way to recover from corrupt state
-2. Responsive (e.g., nav bar collapses)
-3. Better handling of port in use
+1. Page titles
-4. Clean message if no relic draws available and if no soul break inventory is available
+2. Clean message if no relic draws available and if no soul break inventory is available
-5. Update Enlir data outside of releases
+3. Update Enlir data outside of releases
-6. Check for updates
+4. Check for updates
-7. Soul break list - formatting, show random hits
+5. Soul break list - formatting, show random hits
-8. Stateless components
+6. Stateless components
-9. Error reporting (Sentry?)
+7. Error reporting (Sentry?)
-10. Standardize React style - default export vs. named export, where to connect
+8. Standardize React style - default export vs. named export, where to connect
-11. Rubies / ruby tracker
+9. Rubies / ruby tracker

 ## Other Resources